 Like other viruses, MyDoom searches for email contact in the address book, plus it also sends the request to all search engines and uses email addresses found in search engines.
 In 2004, the most popular search engine, Google starts receiving millions of search requests from corrupted systems which slowed down the search engine service and even caused some servers to crash.
 According to the MessageLabs, at that time, every 12th email carried this virus.

 The worm was created by a Russian programmer, however, the actual author is still unknown.
 It contains a text message “andy; I’m just doing my job, nothing personal, sorry,”.
 In fact, on 27th January 2004, SCO group offered $250,000 reward for giving information about the worm’s creator.

 Total Estimated Damage costs (including all computer viruses): $250 Billion

 Mac Virus: It is true that Mac computers are partially protected from virus attacks because of security through obscurity.
 They produce both hardware and software which keeps the OS obscure.
-Till now they are affected by numerous viruses, major 2 of them are Leap-A/Oompa-A and Flashback Trojan.
-However, they are not included in the list because they were not much destructive as compared to the Windows attacks listed above.
+However, they have also been affected by numerous viruses.
+Most damaging of those were Leap-A/Oompa-A and Flashback Trojan.
+We haven’t included them in the list because they didn’t cost as much as Windows attacks listed above.

-All these virus taught us one most important thing: No matter how much you upgrade your machines with latest antivirus software, there are few genius out there who always look for a way to exploit any weakness which is not widely known, not even by the software creator.
-So the safest way is to create backup of precious data regularly and prepare for the worst case scenario.
+All these viruses taught us one most important thing: No matter how much you upgrade your machines with the latest antivirus software, someone out there will find a way to exploit hidden weakness.
+So the safest way is to create a backup of precious data on a regular basis and prepare for the worst-case scenario.